 Ask Freedom Mortgage if you qualify for an FHA loan

-Freedom Mortgage is the #1 FHA lender1 in the United States.
+Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
 To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or calling 877-220-5533.

 1. Inside Mortgage Finance, 2021